bronsonso/2026_02_06_K8S_Self_Provisioning_Deployment/repository/documentations/project_plan/technical_consideration/solution_analysis.md

 # Platforms for Unifying Legacy VMs and Container Orchestration

-The market offers several other platforms that aim to solve the same problem: unifying legacy VM workloads with modern container orchestration, on‑premises, with manageable operational costs and developer self‑service.
+Beyond the three major solutions you have already evaluated—**OpenShift Virtualization**, **HashiCorp Nomad**, and **Harvester + Rancher + RKE2**—the market offers several other platforms that aim to solve the same problem: unifying legacy VM workloads with modern container orchestration, on‑premises, with manageable operational costs and developer self‑service.

 Below is a structured overview of the most relevant alternatives, categorized by their architectural approach and vendor ecosystem.
 Each includes a brief feasibility assessment for your 700‑system environment.